 - Diagnostics.
 As a vSphere administrator you can use all the monitoring and introspection tools that are available with vSphere on workloads.

 For networking, vSphere Pods and the VMs of the Tanzu Kubernetes clusters created through the Tanzu Kubernetes Grid Service use the topology provided by NSX-T Data Center.
-For details, see Networking for vSphere with Tanzu.
+For details, see Supervisor Cluster Networking.

 vSphere Pods are only supported on Supervisor Clusters that use NSX-T Data Center as their networking stack.
 They are not supported on clusters that are configured with the vSphere networking stack.